lingyunyao/AAI_Probabilistic_Circuits/README.md

 This project is structured as follows:

-- **Scripts:** Python scripts used for conducting analysis and generating results.
+- **scripts:** Python scripts used for conducting analysis and generating results.
 - **Data:** Contains the model used in our experiments.
 - **results:** Output from scripts, for sample set analysis.
 - **test_results_mar:** Output from scripts, for test set analysis.